Carn Diamh Forest (Walk 6)

 The track soon leaves the woods and descends gradually across the open heather moorland, overlooking the Fèith Musach and it’s peat workings.
 It is not unusual to see short-eared owls or even hen harriers patrolling the moors in search of prey.
 Where rough grassland is mixed with the heather, in spring and summer you will most certainly hear or see meadow pipits, lapwings, skylarks and curlews whose vocal calls often fill the air.

 About 1km after leaving the shelter of the Cairn Ellick woods, leave the Speyside Way and turn right (west) along the waymarked path (indistinct in places), which descends through the heather.
-The path heads down towards the woodland plantation, running parallel with the forest edge for a short distance before crossing a stile and entering the wood.
-Follow the path down through the trees, emerging to cross a field and reach the Chabet Water.
+The path heads down towards the woodland plantation, running parallel with the forest edge for a short distance.
+Enter the recently clear-felled and replanted wood through the gate in the deer fence.
+Follow the path emerging through another gate to cross a field and reach the Chabet Water.
 Cross the footbridge near the farm, then head up and right and through the farmyard to return to the car park.